In the beginning…

 In 2010, recognizing our impeding action in creating Musana Children’s Home, we changed our name to Musana Community Development Organization (MCDO), a national NGO in Uganda and a 501(c)3 in the United States.
 The name change was aligned with our evolving mission and vision to tackle one of Uganda’s greatest challenges, the dependency mentality.

 Plagued by a history of colonization and foreign aid, Uganda’s development has been paralyzed by a dependency mentality that has inhibited Ugandans from being their own catalysts for change.
 It is this realization and understanding of when helping hurts that has shaped Musana into what it is today.
-What Ugandans need is restored hope and dignity in their own economic and social capacity that will enable them not only survive, but thrive.
+What Ugandans need is restored hope and dignity in their own economic and social capacity that will enable them to not only survive, but to thrive.

 Musana empowers the community of Iganga in Uganda to “be the change” by creating sustainable enterprises that break the cycle of dependency and build capacity for transformation.
 Led and envisioned by locals, our income generating social enterprises meet a need in the community within the following areas:

-Education– Musana Nursery and Primary School educates more than 1,200 children and young adults, grooming them to be Ugandan’s next generation of transformational leaders!
+Education– Musana’s schools educate more than 2,000 children and young adults, grooming them to be Uganda’s next generation of transformational leaders!

-Skill Development– Musana’s guesthouse, restaurant, bakery, tailoring, knitting, and embroidery projects supply a community demand while acting as training centers for vulnerable men and women enabling them to provide for themselves and their families.
+Skill Development– Musana’s guesthouse, restaurant, and merchandise production center supply a community demand while acting as training centers for vulnerable men and women, enabling them to provide for themselves and their families.

 In a virtuous circle, all profits from the enterprises are invested back into the community through education, health, and economic development initiatives that include school scholarships, community workshops, medical assistance, microloans, and more skills training for the most vulnerable.